 Managing warehouse inventory is complex, to say the least.
 Mobile hardware systems are critical to tracking the thousands or millions of items in stock at any given time, especially across multiple locations or as these items make their way through the supply chain.
 When it comes to inventory management, global distribution giant Amazon stands out for its innovative approach to solving this very challenge.

 For example, an article in the Edinburgh, Scotland, newspaper the Edinburgh Evening News discussed the importance of barcode scanners for Amazon’s warehouse and distribution center operations during the peak holiday season.

-But the barcode scanners do more than make finding the location of each object—and fulfilling each order—faster, easier and more efficient.
-With a warehouse arrangement that can look random to the untrained eye, these inventory scanners provide pickers with the shortest route to each product throughout the warehouse.
+But the barcode scanners do more than make finding the location of each object—and fulfilling each order—faster, easier, and more efficient.
+With a warehouse arrangement that can look random to the untrained eye, these mobile barcode scanners provide pickers with the shortest route to each product throughout the warehouse.

-Amazon’s innovative use of mobile devices is not only an integral part of their stock control system, but also part of the reason why Amazon has grown to be the world’s largest online retailer.
+Amazon’s innovative use of mobile barcode scanners is not only an integral part of their stock control system, but also part of the reason why Amazon has grown to be the world’s largest online retailer.

 A recent survey by Proteus, an independent market research agency, highlighted how companies beyond the retail market are likewise turning to new technological innovations to better meet customer needs.
 In fact, the survey found that 72-percent had upgraded their workforce technology in the previous year and 43-percent planned to upgrade in the future.
 In addition, workforce productivity and customer service were found to be high on the list of priorities for business managers in multiple industries.

 Field Technologies Online reported other findings in the survey as well, which polled 100 managers and directors of businesses across a variety of industries including communications, utilities, trade and waste management.